 Music Theory with Teaching Artist Shantanique Moore

 Explore the rich, integral connection between music theory and performance in order to become your most expressive musical self!
 We’ll study the basics of theory; and look at phrasing, musicality, styles, and history.
 Students will learn to analyze a piece of music and demonstrate ideas learned in class.
 Ages 12-19.
-This class will meet Tuesdays from 7:00-8:30 PM, February 16-April 27, 2021.
+This class will meet Tuesdays from 7:00-8:30 PM, February 23-May 4, 2021.

 Overdubbing with PSO Trombonist James Nova

 Pittsburgh Symphony Orchestra Trombonist Jim Nova has had a lifelong love of John Williams’ film scores and has enjoyed great success creating multiple overdub recordings.
 Learn the ins and outs of arranging music for your instrument and with others, how to set up your recording studio, and the skills necessary to produce an awesome overdub.
 (For students with some recording knowledge, some equipment required.)
 Ages 13-19.
-This class will meet from 7:00-8:30 PM on Monday or Wednesday (day will be confirmed after checking schedule availability of all interested students).
+This class will meet Wednesdays from 7:00-8:30 PM, February 24–May 5, 2021.

 Tuition: Spring 2021 Tuition Fees are as follows.
 We know that in this year, finances might be even tighter than usual.
 TRYPO will never turn a student away due to limited financial resources.
 TRYPOsphere classes are eligible for financial assistance, and the process to apply is easier than ever!